-Collaborating with the Office of Managing Director, USAC will implement a comprehensive program to audit USF programs and identify and recover improper payments, consistent with the Improper Payments Elimination and Reduction Improvement Act of 2012, any subsequent legislation, and relevant guidance from the Office of Management and Budget (OMB), including OMB Circulars A-50, A-123 and A-136.
+Collaborating with OMD, USAC will implement a comprehensive program to audit USF programs and identify and recover improper payments, consistent with the PIIA, any subsequent legislation, and relevant guidance from the Office of Management and Budget (OMB), including OMB Circulars A-50, A-123, and A-136, as revised and updated by OMB.
 USAC shall conduct the audit and assessment programs under the oversight of the USAC Board of Directors (consistent with the requirements of 47 CFR Part 54, Subpart H) and the Managing Director.
 USAC, in consultation and coordination with the appropriate Commission bureaus or offices, will use information obtained in the audits and assessments to design and implement outreach and education initiatives to educate USF contributors and program beneficiaries to promote contributor and program beneficiary success in universal service participation.
 The Managing Director will have lead responsibility in the Commission to work with USAC in developing USF contributor and program beneficiary audit plans to be executed by USAC.
 USAC will develop and execute test plans to verify compliance with Commission rules and orders and will consult with the Managing Director and other relevant bureaus and offices, when necessary, on issues requiring Commission guidance or interpretation.
 In addition, USAC shall provide all necessary information for the Commission to timely satisfy its reporting requirements under federal law.